austinhuang0131/mstdn-party-plus/docs/rules.md

 > No racism, sexism, homophobia, transphobia, xenophobia, or casteism

 This rule is written as it is on mastodon.social as well as many other generalist instances.
-The exclusion of any specific term is not intentional, and bad faith attempts to challenge the exact terminology **are** considered to be in violation of the rule.
+The omission of any specific term is not intentional, and bad faith attempts to challenge the exact terminology **are** considered to be in violation of the rule.

-Please do not report posts solely because you *disagree* with them; I only remove posts if *it is clear* from the post itself, as well as any context provided to me (primarily through report details), that the rule is violated.
+Please do not report posts solely because you *disagree* with them (especially regarding geopolitical matters); I only remove posts if *it is clear* from the post itself, as well as any context provided to me (primarily through report details), that the rule is violated.

 ## No incitement of violence